sebastianromerocruz/CS-3113-Intro-To-Game-Programming/exercises/01-transformations/README.md

 ### Constants

-You will notice that you file has the following constants:
+You will notice that your file has the following constants:

 ```c++
 constexpr float RADIUS          = 100.0f, // radius of the orbit